PaoloBenincasa/albums-discogs/README.md

 Music Rater

-A modern music discovery platform built with React and Supabase, allowing users to explore, track, and discuss their favorite albums, artists, and reviews.
+A modern music discovery platform built with React and Supabase, using the iTunes API, allowing users to explore, track, and discuss their favorite albums, artists, and reviews.

 ✨ Features